Snow Activities for Toddlers + Kids

 L.L.
 Bean used to make a pair of toddler’s XC skis, which were great, but they’ve discontinued them for whatever reason (booo), which leaves us with slim pickings.

 Here are your options for toddler cross country skis.
 Note that none of them require any special boots/footwear (aka, they have a universal binding), and you also don’t need poles.
 In fact, I’d honestly recommend against poles for very young children (especially those just starting out) because they’re more like to interfere with the learning process (or result in injury…) than anything else.

 In general, shorter, wider skis will be easier to learn on, so if your child is younger and/or smaller, that’s something to keep in mind.
 Note also that you could try these out as downhill starter skis (bunny hill only — and they’re not super slippery on the bottom), but they’re really designed for XC, not downhill.

 Here are our picks:

-This set from a well-known brand is recommended for kids up to 55 lbs.
-No poles.
+This classic set does the trick; it’s recommended for kids up to 55 lbs.
+(No poles.)

 Last but not least — kids love to shovel!
 Put those toddlers to work!